Mandy-cyber/nvim-setup/README.md

 5. Open `nvim/lua/mandy-cyber/packer.lua` with nvim and run the command `:so`
     - Check that a bunch of things are downloading correctly by then running the command `:PackerSync`
-    - Yes you will see a gazillion warning messages when you're opening the file, just ignore for now lol.
+    - Yes you will see a gazillion warning messages when you're opening the file, just ignore them for now.

 <br>